unixpickle/gym-socket-api/doc/README.md

 This is action type 0.

-The data inside the action is a JSON string.
+The data inside the action is a JSON string for the space's `from_jsonable` method.

 ## Observations